![]() |

 From here the imposing summit castle of Falketind is clearly visible.
 Begin to follow the North ridge towards the summit, at first on almost horizontal terrain with tremendous views on the steep East face located below the summit.
 The ground gradually becomes steeper on blocks and at the end on easy rocks slanting to the right.
 The last meters before the summit climb slanting left the easy rocks up to the summit, marked by two little cairns and prayer flags.
 The view is extraordinary!

-Climbing rope, helmet, harness and other safety and climbing equipment.
+Climbing rope, helmet, harness and other safety climbing equipment.
 Crampons, ice-axe and full glacier gear.

 No particulary restrictions.
 The summit is relatively far southwest in Jotunheimen, outside the Jotunheimen National Park, but within the Utladalen landscape conservation area.
 The superb Jotunheimen National Park, was established in the year 1980 and covers an area of 1150 square km, including the 27 highest peaks in Norway.
 Jotunheimen is located between Oppland and Sogn og Fjordane counties and it's bordered by the great lake called Vågåvatnet, the valleys of Bøverdalen and Leirdalen and the road No. 55 (the mytical Sognefjellveg) to the N and NW, by the Road 51 to the East, by Bygdin, Tyin and Årdal to the South and by the mountain road between Årdal and Turtagrø to the West.
 Visit Jotunheimen

 The best period to climb goes from the end of June to middle September.
 Winter ascents can be very problematic.
-During the summer season, in the case of snowfall or wet conditions, the route becomes more serious immediately.
+During the summer season, in the case of snowfall or wet conditions, the route becomes immediately more serious.

 In Koldedalen there are some places with vegetation where you can put your tent.
 Tyinholmen rents out apartments and huts.
 Eidsbugarden Hotel and Fondsbu are also places you can spend the night and have a meal.
 Tyinholmen Mountain Lodge is located on the northern shores of Tyin Lake, at 1,100 meters above sea level.